 How it must have grieved David to think of the disgrace he brought upon the One who had lifted him from the lowly status of shepherd boy to be King of Israel!
 David’s heartfelt confession of sin included an acknowledgment that his sin had actually been against God Himself (Ps.
 51:4), for it was God’s name which was brought into disgrace by David’s sin.

-How strongly does love for Christ come through the injunction Paul gave, "Let every one who names the name of the Lord depart from unrighteousness" (2Tim.
+How strongly does love for Christ come through the injunction Paul gave, “Let every one who names the name of the Lord depart from unrighteousness” (2Tim.
 2:19).
-For the sake of others, let us be "followers of God, as loving children, and walk in love, as Christ also loved us and gave himself up for us, an offering and sacrifice to God, for a fragrant aroma.
-And fornication, or any immorality, or covetousness, is not even to be mentioned among you, as fitting for holy people, nor obscenity, nor foolish talking, nor jesting, which are not appropriate; but rather, the giving of thanks" (Eph.
-5:1-4).
+For the sake of others, let us “be followers of God, as dear children, and live in love, as Christ also loved us and gave himself up for us as an offering and a sacrifice to God, for a fragrant aroma.
+But let neither fornication – indeed, any uncleanness – nor covetousness be mentioned among you, as befits saints, nor obscenity, nor foolish talking or jesting, which are not appropriate; but rather, the giving of thanks” (Eph.
+5:1–4).

 Dear friend, our lives will soon come to an end.
 Soon those who love us will be gathered around our graves.
 What will your life have told them about Christ Jesus?
 Let us make the most of these fleeting hours and strive to “always adorn the gospel of God our Savior,” so that we leave no shadow cast upon the name of Jesus.
 What greater epitaph can we have figuratively engraved upon the hearts of those who knew us than for them to know in their hearts that we lived “soberly, righteously, and godly in this present world”?
 What greater gift could we leave them?

 Nothing declares the goodness of God to men any more forcefully than does an honest, holy life.
 Let us all determine to live that way and, so, not take the name of our Lord in vain.
-By the simplicity and sincerity of godliness, my brother, "show forth the praises of Him who has called you out of darkness into His marvelous light" (1Pet.
+By the simplicity and sincerity of godliness, my brother, “you should proclaim the virtues of the One who has called you out of darkness into His marvelous light” (1Pet.
 2:9).
 It is for that purpose that He sent us His Spirit.
 And it is only in accomplishing that purpose that we do not bear His holy name in vain.